-Tom serves as managing partner for the firm’s Raleigh office.
-He defends businesses in a wide variety of complex commercial litigation matters, including: construction defect claims; catastrophic fires and equipment failures; serious personal injury and death claims; employment discrimination claims; employment contract and covenant not to compete matters; professional negligence claims; unfair trade practice claims; and real estate disputes.
+Tom has spent his career defending businesses in a wide variety of complex commercial litigation matters.
+His practice includes the defense of: construction defect claims; catastrophic fires and equipment failures; serious personal injury and death claims; employment discrimination claims; employment contract and covenant not to compete matters; professional negligence claims; unfair trade practice claims; and real estate disputes.
+He also acts as outside general counsel for a number of small to mid-sized local businesses and non-profits.

 Tom is licensed to practice before all of the state and federal courts in North Carolina and has advocated for clients before the Equal Employment Opportunity Commission, the Licensing Board for General Contractors, the North Carolina State Board of Dental Examiners, and the North Carolina Real Estate Commission.

-When he isn’t practicing law, Tom can hopefully be found loading his mountain bike or kayak into his truck or continuing his search for local craft beers, new alt country music, and the occasional inside straight.
+When he isn’t practicing law, Tom can hopefully be found on a mountain bike trail somewhere.
 He and his wife, Jennifer, live in Holly Springs with their two tall children and their very short dog.

 PROFESSIONAL AND CIVIC INVOLVEMENT: